evant/timesync/README.md

 ## Running

 Your sync class will automatically run based on it's configuration.
-If you want to start it manualy, you can do so as well.
+If you want to start it manually, you can do so as well.
 Note that this will be ignored if your sync class is disabled.

 ```java
   TimeSyncProxy mySync = TimeSync.get(context, MySync.class);